zooxo/SW15S/README.md

 ```
-This software is protected by the BSD 3 Clause Licence
+This software is protected by the BSD 3 Clause License
 and copyright (c) 2026 by deetee.
 All rights reserved.